Capp3/klipper_pico_packs/README.md

 ### Workaround to connect rp2040 on startup or reboot

+This is a *Work In Progess!!*

 Install `uhubctl` a [utility for controlling USB power on the host microprocessor](https://github.com/mvp/uhubctl)

 This may need to be adjusted for the specific USB port that the unit is connected to.
-I am still playing with this.

 ```bash
 sudo apt install uhubctl